A smoothed-Bayesian approach to frequency recovery from sketched data: Sketches with multiple hash functions

-However, the expression in \eqref{cond_prob_mult} anticipates that the resulting estimator of $f_{X_{n+1}}$ is not practical because it depends on the combinatorial coefficients $\mathscr{C}(n-r,\mathbf{c})$, for $r \in \{0,1,\ldots,n\}$, which are computationally expensive to evaluate if $n-r$ is large.
+Following the same strategy as in Section~\ref{sec:setup-assumptions}, one may think of investigating an oracle estimator for $f_{X_{n+1}}$, by assuming full knowledge of the distribution $P$.
+However, even this preliminary step becomes extremely challenging in the context of multiple hash functions.
+In particular, the resulting estimator involves intractable combinatorial coefficients that reduce to the multinomial coefficient only if $M=1$.
+See Appendix~\ref{app:multihash} for further details.

-In the following section, we propose to circumvent this computational challenge by taking an alternative approach, which is inspired by the recent literature on {\em multi-view} (or multimodal) learning \citep{Xu(13), Sha(18),Li(18b)}.
+To circumvent the computational challenges associated with direct estimation in the case of multiple hash functions, we propose an approach inspired by {\em multi-view} (or multimodal) learning \citep{Xu(13), Sha(18),Li(18b)}.
 In general, multi-view learning is concerned with aggregating distinct inferences obtained from different views or representations of the same data set.
-In particular, here, we focus on analyzing separately the sketches obtained with each hash function, and then combining the corresponding inferences through suitable rules, such as the product of experts \citep{Hin(02)} and its generalizations \citep{Cao(14), Jos(22),Jun(23)}.
+Here, we focus on aggregating the separate inferences corresponding to the distinct sketches produced by each hash function.